 By tagging other people who are involved in your Instagram content, you are then exposing your brand to a new audience.

-11. Utilize the Instagram stories feature to engage your audience.
+11. Utilize the Instagram stories and IGTV feature to engage your audience.

-Instagram stories are a relatively new feature on the social media platform that users have gone absolutely crazy over.
+Instagram stories and IGTV are a relatively new features on the social media platform that users have gone absolutely crazy over.
 However, Instagram Stories aren’t just for consumer use.
 Brands can take advantage of this feature to engage their followers in new and interesting ways.

 When you click on an individual’s Instagram Story, you will see a photo or video that they’ve posted for a short period of time.
 For images, you will see the photo for about 5 seconds and videos are up to 15 seconds long.
 On the other hand, when you upload a new IGTV video, the first 15 seconds will be visible on your feed.
 All of this content will remain in their story for 24 hours unless it is deleted or placed in their story highlights on the user’s Instagram profile page.

 These images and videos can be taken directly from your phone or uploaded from your camera roll.
-You can apply filters to your Instagram stories, include text, post stickers and GIFs, and even include polls or the option for users to ask you a question.
+You can apply filters to your Instagram stories, include text, emojis, post stickers and GIFs, and even include polls or the option for users to ask you a question.
 This feature is a fun way to engage with your followers outside of the typical Instagram feed.

 Using Instagram Stories is one of the Instagram best practices that will really help you personalize your content and show a different side of your brand.
 Due to the fleeting nature of these posts, they make a great channel for showing exclusive content or behind-the-scenes footage from your business.